READY TO JOIN US?APPLICATION PERIOD CLOSED

 To complete the application, you will need your education and entire employment history for the last ten (10) years including contact details, regardless of time in position.

 The selection process begins now with the application and following instructions.
-If invited to the selection process you must be the most qualified applicant to move forward to the next activity.
-The activities consist of: a Remote Proctor Online Test, Candidate Physical Ability Test (CPAT), Credibility Assessment and first interview and second interview.
-The applicant will be contacted after each activity by email as to their status in the selection process.
+If invited to the selection process, you must be the most qualified applicant to move forward to the next activity.
+The activities consist of: Written Test, Candidate Physical Ability Test (CPAT), Credibility Assessment and first interview and second interview.
+The applicant will be contacted after each activity by email and/or text as to their status in the selection process.

 If successful, a contingent job offer is made and the following must be passed: psychological testing to include an interview with a psychologist, drug testing, background checks, driver’s license check, employment reference checks/public record request, and pre-employment physical.